Expert Makes Final Appeal for Review of SEBI's New Merchant Banking Framework

 *this image is generated using AI for illustrative purposes only.

-Regulatory Context and Market Evolution
+Regulatory Evolution and Market Context

 The current merchant banking landscape differs dramatically from the 1990s context in which the original regulations were framed.
 Today's market features 238 registered merchant bankers operating in a highly institutionalised ecosystem, where their role has evolved from balance-sheet underwriters to transaction architects focused on advisory-led activities.